 Marine and Aquaculture Technology in Years 9-10 is a practical subject where students develop knowledge, understanding, and skills in, a wide range of contexts all relating to marine ecosystems.
-There are achieved through a range of first-hand experiences related to the local contexts of the area including the Beach, Ocean, Intertidal zone, lakes, estuaries, and aquaponics.
+Students will experience a range of first-hand experiences related to the local contexts of the area including the beach, ocean, intertidal zone, lakes, estuaries, aquaculture and aquaponics.